pawanpaudel93/web-bundlr/README.md

 ```
 homepage: "."
 ```
 Now you can create the production build.
-For react run
+Run the following command:
 ```
 npm run build